Skip to content

 command = command.strip()

-# Is the command empty or a comment?
+# is there an empty command or a comment?
 If so, move on to the next command

 if command == '' or command[0] == "#":